gherakovic/udacity-fend-arcade-game/README.md

 ## Installation
 1. Clone or download to your computer
-2. Open project with text editor
+2. Open project with your text editor
 3. Play
 4. Don't lose!